acseker/ExpDate/README.md

 </figure>

-## Demo
+## Executable
-We've released executable files of the proposed framework.
-Anyone who would like to test their own images for recognition and understanding the expiration date can use our demo file.
+We've released executable files of the proposed framework for recognition and understanding the expiration date.
+Anyone who would like to test their own images can use our executable files.

 ## Dataset